 Seattle’s on-demand Chariot service will be free for the first few months, but will eventually cost the same as a standard Metro bus ride.

-TriMet ridership has fallen 4% since 2000 and auto ownership has decreaased in Multnomah County, but short-range vehicles and bikes are on the rise.
+Uber is using the electric Jump Bike while Lyft is testing an electric car.
+Lime will compete against two other car-sharing services from BMW (ReachNow) and Daimler (car2go).
+TriMet ridership has fallen 4% since 2000 and auto ownership has decreased in Multnomah County, but short-range electric bikes and scooters are on the rise.

 - Target and shopping centers owned by Brixmor and Kimco will install 2,000 additional fast-charging stations from Electrify America.
 Stations within cities, called Metro Stations, will have three 50-kw fast chargers which can be upgraded to 150 kw, along with one Level 2 charger.

 - KimCo Reality, with interests in 450 U.S. shopping centers, has no particular interest in residents of Hayden Island.
 While they may be planning a charge station at the Jantzen Beach Target (using VW Settlement funds), any solar resiliency is unlikely.

 - New 50-kw fast chargers can be mounted on a pole like a Level 2 charger.
 Costing about $35,000, versus $75,000 for today’s fast chargers, it also takes only 10 percent of the space.

 - New agreements—similar to cell-phone roaming agreements– let utilize both ChargePoint and EV Box networks, for example.

 With 400-500 watts of solar ($2,000), feeding a 1200 watt/hour, one-piece, self-contained battery pack like the Lithium Bluetti powerpack ($1,200) could be recharged with about 4 hours of sunlight.